Mako-L/MoviesApp/README.md

 - It integrates with Redux to fetch top movies and handle search functionality.
 - Uses a debounced search input to minimize API calls while typing.
 - Manages movie data, loading states, and pagination within the component's state.
+- Uses a custom hook, `useNetworkStatus`, to monitor and react to changes in network connectivity.
+This allows the component to respond dynamically, such as refetching data when the network becomes available after a disconnect.
 - Implements a custom `Pagination` component and a `FlatList` to display movies in a grid.
 - Each movie item is clickable, leading to detailed information if not in offline mode.
 - Handles offline notices and errors, displaying banners when no internet connection is available or when an error occurs.